Let Go (Avril Lavigne album): Singles

 "Losing Grip" was released as the fourth single from the album, "to act as a bridge into her next album", which Lavigne stated would be "harder-rocking" than her debut.
 In 2004, it was nominated for the Grammy Award for Best Female Rock Vocal Performance.

 "Mobile" was released in New Zealand in May 2003, as the fifth single.
 It was later used in 2003's The Medallion, the 2004 film Wimbledon, and a brief appearance in the film Just Married.
 In 2011, a music video for the song leaked onto the Internet made from official footage that was never finished.

-"Nobody's Fool" was released as the sixth and final single when it was sent to the radio in January 2005, almost two years after the previous single from Let Go, and after the release of Lavigne's second studio album, Under My Skin.
-However, it is possible and actually likely that this was a typo for Lavigne's single "Nobody's Home" from her second studio album.

-Other songs were released as regional radio-only singles.
-"Things I'll Never Say" was released as a radio-only single in Italy.
-"Unwanted" was released as a promotional single in the United Kingdom.
-The song "Tomorrow" was played in one episode of the second season of the television series Smallville and the first season of the television series The Last of Us, while the song "Anything but Ordinary" was played in the third episode of the first season of the television series Birds of Prey.

 20th anniversary edition

-A new edition of Let Go, newly remixed by John Feldmann, was released on June 3, 2022, to coincide with the 20th anniversary of the original album's release.
-The album contains the thirteen original tracks plus six bonus tracks.
+A new edition of Let Go, newly remixed by John Feldmann, was released on 3 June 2022, to coincide with the 20th anniversary of the original album's release.

 A new recording of "Breakaway" is featured on the re-release.
 Lavigne originally wrote the song in 2001, then passed it to American singer Kelly Clarkson who recorded it for The Princess Diaries 2: Royal Engagement soundtrack.
 The original demo version by Lavigne had previously leaked online in 2014.